How to disable Microsoft Edge Workspaces using Intune

 Assignments

-Create an Azure AD Security group that contains users or devices where this device configuration profile needs to be deployed.
-If you prefer a more controlled deployment to specific devices only, then make sure to target only devices via Azure AD group.
+Create an Entra security group containing users or devices where this configuration profile needs to be deployed.
+If you prefer a more controlled deployment to specific devices only, then make sure to target only devices.
 Once your testing is successful and you want to deploy this profile on all Organization devices, you can click on + Add all devices.

 Review + Create

-On Review + Create tab, review the device configuration profile details and click on Create.
+Review the device configuration profile details on the Review + Create tab and click Create.

 Sync Intune Policies